WassimKallel/WassimKallel.github.io/_posts/2020-05-01-deploy-codecommit-slack-bot.md

 * **AWS Lambda function** ​

-It’s time to create our Lambda function, for that we’re going to add aws_lambda to the import statement
+It’s time to create our Lambda function, for that we’re going to add aws_lambda to the import statement.

 ``` python
 from aws_cdk import core, aws_iam, aws_lambda